-Prerequisites: DMA 010-020 or MAT 060 or MAT 003 or BSP 4003, DRE 097 or RED 090 or

-This course introduces economic analysis of individual, business, and industry choices in the market economy.
-Topics include the price mechanism, supply and demand, optimizing economic behavior, costs and revenue, market structures, factor markets, income distribution, market failure, and government intervention.
+Prerequisites: DMA 010-020 or MAT 060 or MAT 003 or BSP 4003, DRE 097 or RED 090 or behavior, costs and revenue, market structures, factor markets, income distribution, market failure, and government intervention.
 Upon completion, students should be able to identify and evaluate consumer and business alternatives in order to efficiently achieve economic objectives.